 Program Philosophy and Benefits

 At Desert Hills, our philosophy is based on the approach that treatment should be centered on patients and their families.
-We train, facility-wide, on the Nurtured Heart Approach in order to provide our patients and their families with inner wealth and opportunities to grow.
+We work to provide our patients and their families with inner wealth and opportunities to grow.
 We are dedicated to using evidence-based treatment modalities on every unit to ensure that patients and their families have the highest likelihood of obtaining long-term, successful outcomes.

 It is our mission to provide high-quality, comprehensive behavioral and mental healthcare services to children, adolescents, and their families by offering a fully array of therapeutic interventions across a vast spectrum of care.
 All of our services are individualized, culturally sensitive, and fully centered on our patients and their families.
 The clinical emphasis at Desert Hills is placed on assessment, treatment planning, discharge, and aftercare planning, with the all-encompassing goal of preparing patients to have a successful future in home, at school, and within the community.